petervdbempt/Trustworthy-and-Explainable-AI/README.md

   - The command for running is:
       python <robustness_method_name>_validate.py --data-dir <path_to_validation_dataset>
   --output-dir <output_dir_path> --num-images <number of images you want to run for>

+To run the code that assesses correctness of the CAM methods using the ROAD procedure, run the following command: python evaluate_saliency_road.py --image-path <path_to_image> --device cpu --evaluate-road --method <method>

+The ROAD implementation was taken from https://raw.githubusercontent.com/tleemann/road_evaluation/main/imputations.py (# MIT License) (# Copyright (c) 2022 Tobias Leemann)